 - In concealed spaces of stud walls and partitions, including furred spaces, at the ceiling and floor level and at 10 foot intervals both vertical and horizontal.
-Batts or blankets of mineral wool or glass fiber or other approved nonrigid materials shall be allowed as fireblocking in walls constructed using parallel rows of studs or staggered studs. - 2.
+Batts or blankets of mineral wool or glass fiber or other approved non-rigid materials shall be allowed as fireblocking in walls constructed using parallel rows of studs or staggered studs. - 2.
 At all interconnections between concealed vertical and horizontal spaces such as occur at soffits, drop ceilings, cove ceilings. - 3.
 In concealed spaces between stair stringers at the top and bottom of the run.
 Enclosed spaces under stairs shall comply with Section R311.2.2. - 4.
 At openings around vents, pipes, ducts, cables and wires at ceiling and floor level, with an approved material to resist the free passage of flame and products of combustion. - 5.
 For the fireblocking of chimneys, refer to R1003.19.
 For fireplaces, refer to Sections R302.11, R602.8, and R1001.12. - 6.
-Fireblocking of cornices of a two-family dwelling is required at the line of dwelling unit separation, - 22.
+Fireblocking of cornices of a two-family dwelling is required at the line of dwelling unit separation, - 25.
 Draftstopping required.
 When there is usable space both above and below the concealed space of a floor/ceiling assembly, draftstops shall be installed so that the area of the concealed space does not exceed 1,000 square feet.
 Draftstopping shall divide the concealed space into approximately equal areas.
 Where the assembly is enclosed by a floor membrane above and a ceiling membrane below draftstopping shall be provided in floor/ceiling assemblies under the following circumstances: - 1.
 Ceiling is suspended under the floor framing. - 2.
 Floor framing is constructed of truss-type open-web or perforated members.
-Section R302.12

-- 23. Draftstopping materials shall be 1/2-inch gypsum board, 3/8-inch wood structural panels, and 3/8" Type 2-M-W particleboard or other approved material adequately supported.
+Section R302.12 - 26.
+Draftstopping materials shall be 1/2-inch gypsum board, 3/8-inch wood structural panels, and 3/8" Type 2-M-W particleboard or other approved material adequately supported.
 Draftstops shall be installed parallel to the floor framing members.
-Section R302.12.1 - 24.
+Section R302.12.1 - 27.
+Under-stair protection.
+Enclosed space beneath stairs that are accessed by a door or panel shall have all interior surfaces protected on the enclosed side with 1/2 inch gypsum board, unless both the dwelling unit and under -stair area are protect with an approved fire sprinkler system.
+Section R302.7 - 28.
 Fire protection of floors.
 Floor assemblies that are not required elsewhere in this code to be fire-resistance rated, shall be protected with a 1⁄2 inch gypsum wall-board membrane, 5/8 inch wood structural panel membrane, or equivalent on the underside of the floor framing member.
 Penetrations or openings for ducts, vents, outlets, lighting, devices, wires, piping, or other similar openings or penetrations shall be permitted.
 Section R302.13

 - 1. Floor assemblies located above a space protected by an approved fire sprinkler system. - 2.
-Floor assemblies located directly over a crawl space not intended for storage or fuel-fired appliances. - 3.
+Floor assemblies located directly over a crawl space not intended for storage or heating appliances. - 3.
 Portions of floor assemblies shall be permitted to be unprotected where complying with the following: - a.
 The aggregate area of the unprotected portions does not exceed 80 square feet per story. - b.
 Fireblocking in accordance with Section R302.11.1 is installed along the perimeter of the unprotected portion to separate the unprotected portion from the remainder of the floor assembly. - c.
 Wood floor assemblies using dimension lumber or structural composite lumber equal to or greater than 2-inch by 10-inch nominal dimension, or other approved floor assemblies demonstrating equivalent fire performance.